tlhunter/powerbox/README.md

 sudo PORT=80 forever start powerbox.js
 ```

-Then you can visit http://my-pi-hostname and configure the schedule.
+Then you can visit http://my-pi-hostname to configure the scheduler.

 ## Schematic